-The Board of Directors established March 12, 2012 as our record date.
-Therefore, only shareholders of record of our common stock at the close of business on March 12, 2012 (the "record date"), may vote, either in person or by proxy, at the Annual Meeting.
-Each shareholder is entitled to one vote for each share of common stock that owned on the record date.
+The Board of Directors established March 10, 2014 as our record date.
+Therefore, only shareholders of record of our common stock at the close of business on March 10, 2014 (the "Record Date"), may vote, either in person or by proxy, at the Annual Meeting.
+Each shareholder is entitled to one vote for each share of common stock that is owned on the Record Date, except with respect to the election of directors which will be conducted as set forth elsewhere in this Proxy Statement.

-As of December 31, 2011, there were an aggregate of 37,131,942 shares of all classes of the Bank's common stock issued and outstanding.
-Set forth below are the number of shares of each class of the Bank's common stock issued and outstanding as of December 31, 2011:
+As of December 31, 2013, there were an aggregate of 38,573,167 shares of all classes of the Bank's common stock issued and outstanding.
+Set forth below is the number of shares of each class of the Bank's common stock issued and outstanding as of December 31, 2013:

-Class of Shares of Common Stock Number of Shares Outstanding as of December 31, 2011
+Class of Shares Number of Shares Outstanding as of December 31, 2013

-A 6,342,189
+Class A Common Shares 6,342,189

-В 2,531,926
+Class B Common Shares 2,520,422

-E 28,257,827
+Class E Common Shares 29,710,556

-F 0
+Class F Common Shares 0

-Total 37,131,942
+Total Common Shares 38,573,167

-As of December 31, 2011, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no person was the registered owner of more than 8.7% of the total outstanding shares of voting capital stock of the Bank.
+As of December 31, 2013, the Bank was not directly or indirectly owned or controlled by another corporation or any foreign government, and no person was the registered owner of more than 6.3% of the total outstanding shares of voting capital stock of the Bank.